 Rumor was that he was gay & shot himself in the head (in the eye actually).
 The inquet found that his ten-year companion, photographer Lansing Brown, shot him by accident while attempting a "trick" of lighting a match with the hammer of an antique pistol.
 Because the vintage mini-ball had ricocheted off an item of furniture, there was no basis for the rumor that it was a lovers' spat, but a genuinely tragic blunder.

-The number is mostly instrumental with several solos built into it.
+It's a great little number & these chaps sing it well.
+The orchestra takes up the tune anew as an instrumental, & are very charming with it.
+It's mostly instrumental with several solos built into it.
 It runs almost exactly three minutes, then the orchestra takes up a second number with the same three guys singing all tenor "Reminds me of You."

-The orchestra's third number goes back to ragtime which is much more appealing, though it's only a fairly workmanlike arrangement of "Tiger Rag" charming for the enormous tuba doing the roars.
+The orchestra's third number goes back to ragtime which is much more appealing, though it's only a fairly workmanlike arrangement of "Tiger Rag" charming for the enormous tuba doing the roars, & a bit of "Mighty Lak a Rose."

 If you've heard someone like Noble Sissle doing this style of music, you know how much better it can be.
 First-rate seems not to be within the powers of Gus & his Ambassadors.
 But if there's a highlight, it is indeed Columbo's violin.
 Fortunately he'd be heard in better orchestras before his short life was done.